-Palestine Christians limit Palm Sunday celebrations after Gaza massacre
+Palestine Christians limit Palm Sunday celebrations to mourn Gaza massacre victims

 Palestinian Orthodox Christians have limited their celebrations on Palm Sunday, restricting the occasion to religious rituals in solidarity with protesters killed by Israeli forces in Gaza.